Starting Out

 Major requires 200-level mathematics or statistics course (but some CS courses have other math prerequisites). - Data Science

-Colby offers a minor in Data Science.
+Colby offers a major and minor in Data Science.
 Mathematics 160 or 165 is required.
 Mathematics 253 also fulfills a requirement. - Economics

-Basic major requires Mathematics 125 or 135 or equivalent.
-In addition, MA 381/SC 382 will fulfill the requirement for EC 293.
+The basic economics major requires Mathematics 125 or 135 or equivalent.
+In addition, MA 381 and SC 382 will fulfill the requirement for EC 293.
 See Economics in the course catalogue for details about options for upper-level courses, as well as additional mathematics and statistics course requirements and recommendations, including those toward graduate school in Economics. - Engineering

 Colby offers dual-degree programs with Columbia and Dartmouth.
-Exact requirements vary by the program, but Mathematics 160 or 165, Mathematics 262 are required and Mathematics 253 and 311 are recommended. - Geology.
+Exact requirements vary by the program, but Mathematics 160 or 165 and Mathematics 262 are required, while Mathematics 253 and 311 are recommended. - Geology.

 Mathematics 120, 125, 130, 135, 160 satisfy certain requirements of the major. - Mathematics.